btkrausen/hashicorp/README.md

 ## HashiCorp-related repo for training courses and projects

-This repo is intended to supplement training courses and externa projects related to HashiCorp training and community-based engagement.
+This repo is intended to supplement training courses and external projects related to HashiCorp training and community-based engagement.

 ### Current Training Discounts and Coupons